ph4mished/spectra/README.md

 1. It supports granular resets, Only what you close resets (foreground, background, or text styles) as well as one-for-all reset (reset).
 2. Support for multiple color systems {basic ANSI colors, hex colors and 256-color Palette}.

+**Spectra has true color support** which is dependant on whether your terminal supports it or not.
+This is achieved through its hex colors.

 # Weakness
 At the moment, spectra lacks windows and mac os support, hence its not cross-platform(only native to linux).